PratyushRout/Atlan-SQL-Text-Editor/README.md

 This application is created using JavaScript's React.js framework.

-The load time report of the application can be found in the following link - https://drive.google.com/file/d/1aEKGyoUP494eZFrl85JtHLL-ZmLE1Oht/view?usp=sharing
+The load time check of this application is done by using Google PageSpeed Insights, and the following is the link to the report - https://drive.google.com/file/d/1aEKGyoUP494eZFrl85JtHLL-ZmLE1Oht/view?usp=sharing